 Rebuilding Credit After Bankruptcy And Foreclosure

-Your credit will get better with time.
-It is like recovering from a major hard liquor hangover.
-It heals with time.
-If you start rebuilding your credit by reestablishing your credit with secured credit cards and disputing negative credit items on your credit report, you should be able to qualify for a home loan 2 years from the date of your bankruptcy discharge.
+If you start rebuilding credit by reestablishing credit with secured credit cards and disputing negative credit items on credit reports, consumers should be able to qualify for a home loan 2 years from the date of the bankruptcy discharge.